Sex and Sexual Health

 Hi JCR!

-We’re Millie and Rob, your JCR Welfare Reps.
+We’re Flo and Shirav, your JCR Welfare Reps.
 We provide sexual health supplies (condoms, lubricant, dental dams) and pregnancy tests – all confidentially and free of charge – just fill out Sexual Health supplies form.
 What we really want is for everyone to enjoy their time here in Cambridge, and look for everyone to view Catz as a safe, healthy and happy environment!
 Please scroll down to see some additional information on Sexual Health, and where you can get help in Cambridge, as well as a guide to Sex and Wellbeing!

 We offer free sexual health supplies so contact us or fill in the Sexual Health supplies form below if you need condoms, lubricant, dental dams, pregnancy tests or STI tests.